neverfap-deluxe/nfd-api/content/articles/DONE--INTRO-the-five-fundamental-principles-of-neverfap.md

 In other words, denial.

-What <u>*Balance over reward*</u> maintains is this idea that we must prioritise balance over our immediate wants and goals.
+What **Balance over reward** maintains is this idea that we must prioritise balance over our immediate wants and goals.

 {{< hr3 "Often we become so affixated with something, either through obsession or neglect, we fail to consider the wider ramifications of our actions." >}}

 So we cut corners in order to achieve or experience what we want, only to face the consequences of our actions later.

 Not realising that the reason why we're struggling is because of the corners that we've cut.

 For example, overworking ourselves is a prominent example of cutting corners in order to achieve something at the immediate harm to both our physical and mental health.